 Cooking Healthy Brown Rice with Tiger IH Rice Cooker:

-#5 TOSHIBA RC-10VRG-R — Best Quality Rice Cooker, but Overpriced
+#5 TOSHIBA RC-10VRG-R — High-Quality Rice Cooker, but Overpriced

 Toshiba is a well-known Japanese electronic brand.
 They have been in the industry for quite some time.

 It will not take up too much space in the kitchen and it is constructed from Japanese metal to ensure that the heat is kept inside.